Air pollution in Turkey: Bursa

 As of 2020, industry located within the city of Bursa is a particular problem, and it is said to have the worst air pollution in the country.
 Breathing the air there is equivalent to smoking 38 packs of cigarettes a year.
 NO2 is visible in satellite measurements.

 Ereğli

 A higher rate of multiple sclerosis may be related to local industry in Ereğli.

 Relationship to climate change

 Some of the sulphur compounds emitted from Turkey's coal-fired power station chimneys become stratospheric sulfur aerosols, which are the type of short-lived climate forcers which reflect sunlight back into space.
 However this cooling effect is temporary, as short-lived climate forcers are almost all gone from the atmosphere after 30 years.
 Significant amounts of coal were burnt over 30 years ago, so the effect of that on global warming is dominated by CO_{2}, even though there were no limits on sulphur compounds until 2004.
-Between 2004 and 2020, the limit on concentrations of sulphur compounds in flue gas was greatly reduced.